danielkkelly/iac/README.md

 # Prerequisites

-* terriform (download from https://www.terraform.io/downloads.html and unzip in your path)
+* terraform (download from https://www.terraform.io/downloads.html and unzip in your path)
 * ansible
 * paramiko
 * passlib (allows creating password hashes for users, not strictly required)